Sign the petition HERE

 Debra

-The Charter Review Committee is in charge of proposing changes to the law that was enacted 3 decades ago.
+The Augusta - Richmond County Charter Review Committee is in charge of proposing changes to the law that was enacted 3 decades ago.
 Visit the CRC website to engage in the actions that will transform how the government will be run -when approved the suggestions- in Augusta.

 Committee members are learning how the governing law makes difficult to operate many departments, offices, entities and more.
 The internal problems among members of the committee and the lack of experience about the whole process has being appalling for Richmond County in order to propose new ways of distribution and balance of power in city government.